New political poll: National drops to 29%, Labour up to 59%

-National has dropped to 29 per cent in party support – the lowest numbers since 2003 - according to a crucial new poll tonight.
+National has dropped to 29 per cent in party support – the lowest number in 15 years - in a crucial new poll tonight, casting further doubt on Simon Bridges' future.

-They have dropped by 17 percentage points, the One News/Colmar Brunton poll showed.
+The Opposition leader - who faces a leadership challenge tomorrow at National's caucus by MP Todd Muller - was down 6 percentage points as preferred Prime Minister to just 5 per cent.

 Greens were at 4.7 per cent and NZ First were on just 2 per cent.